 - Local non-profits, such as a Chamber of Commerce

 - asset and investment management firms, such as AllianceBernstein

 Many political science students also choose to continue their studies at graduate schools such as Roger Williams School of Law.

 The political science major has a total of 28 out of the 120 credit hours devoted to program-specific classes.
 This leaves flexibility to narrow your area of interest with minors, concentrations or double majors.
-Take courses such as:
+Political science students take courses such as: